davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

     * `read-protected` & `write-protected` - Read and write access to all of your apps and resources, excluding account information.
       This scope lets you request access to an account including access to runtime secrets such as database connection strings.
 * `auth_api_key_name` - `<string>` A name representing an existing API key for a Heroku user account.
-  Setting this attribute allows an OAuth authorization to be created in a user account that's different from the account used initially to authenticate with the provider.
-To define the associated environment variable name, replace the `%s` in `HEROKUX_%s_API_KEY` with this attribute's value.
-For example, if the attribute value is `myBotUser_X`, the environment variable should be `HEROKUX_MYBOTUSER_X_API_KEY`.
+  Setting this attribute allows an OAuth authorization to be created in a user account that's different from the account used to authenticate with the provider.
+To define the equivalent environment variable name, replace the `%s` in `HEROKUX_%s_API_KEY` with the attribute's value.
+For example if the attribute value is `myBotUser_X`, the environment variable should be `HEROKUX_MYBOTUSER_X_API_KEY` in all upper case.
 Please also note the following:
-    * If this attribute is not set, the resource will create the oauth authorization in the same account used to authenticate with the provider.
+    * If this attribute is not set, the resource **will create** the OAuth authorization in the same account used to authenticate with the provider.
-    * If this attribute is set and the associated environment variable is not, the resource will surface an error indicating the missing environment variable.
+    * The resource will surface an error indicating the missing environment variable if this attribute is set and the equivalent variable is not set in the environment.
     * A value may only include words, letters, or underscore with a max length of 32 characters.
 Case-insensitive.
     * Each `herokux_oauth_authorization` resource can define a unique value for this attribute.
 However, this translates to an equal number of equivalent environment variables.